top of page

 Mr. Barton’s smooth cheeks crinkle all the way to his ears as he smiles at the students lining the hallway, all peering at the bulletin in confusion.

-“They hardly gave us any guidelines,” a boy complains.
+“They hardly gave us any guidelines,” a guy complains.
+“How do we know if our project meets their expectations?”
 The girl beside him nods in agreement.

 Mr. Barton smooths his suit and gestures to the glass screen.
 “This is exciting, isn’t it?”
 He must not have heard.

 As I stand to leave, Dylan takes my hand and I hope he doesn’t notice how slippery my fingers are.
 Then he pulls until I’m turning into him.
-His uniformly spiked hair doesn’t have a single hair out of place.
-Usually, I love how put together he looks.
-This time, his easy manner cheapens my concerns rather than assuaging them.
+His uniformly spiked hair doesn’t have a single strand out of place.

 He studies my expression, a wry smile tugging at his lips.
 “You want to try for it, don’t you?”

 Creases form between Dylan’s brows.
 “That’s not how engineering interviews work, Sutton.
 They have interview panels.
-I know because my dad leads them from his remote office.
-I won’t get hired simply because my dad’s an engineer.
+I’ve seen my dad lead them.”
+Like every engineer, Dylan’s dad has the option of working from a home office.
+“I’m not going to get hired just because my dad’s an engineer.
 You’re thinking of smaller tech companies, and most of those were snuffed out years ago.”

 The bulletin said there’s only one internship.